Tesla fires three more, overriding guidance allowing workers to stay home during pandemic

 Tesla defied county orders so it could restart production.
 Days later, workers tested positive for the coronavirus.

-Several of the workers who opted to remain home after June 1, two of whom spoke on the condition of anonymity because the conditions of their employment barred them from speaking to media, have now been fired or left in the dark about their job status.
+Several of the workers who opted to remain home after June 1, two of whom spoke on the condition of anonymity because the conditions of their employment barred them from speaking to the media, have now been fired or left in the dark about their job status.
 Some say they feel abandoned by Musk.

 “His word doesn’t mean anything to his employees,” said one worker at Tesla’s seat assembly facility, who received a termination notice on June 26 alleging he had abandoned his job, despite being in regular contact with a manager and company HR about plans to stay home.
 “If he says one thing right now, 10 seconds later he turns his back on his employees.”

-The seat facility is where The Post first reported that Tesla told employees of at least two positive covid-19 cases, affecting both the morning and evening shifts, after its May reopening.
+The seat facility is where The Washington Post first reported that Tesla told employees of at least two positive coronavirus cases, affecting both the morning and evening shifts, after its May reopening.

-The worker, who worked as a welder, has a one-year-old son who was born with respiratory problems.
+The worker, a welder, has a 1-year-old son who was born with respiratory problems.
 He said he was relieved when Musk said workers need not feel obligated to return if they felt uncomfortable.
 He was in regular contact with a supervisor, communicating his plans to stay home.
-Tesla told him he would have to apply for Family and Medical Leave act benefits, indicating there was no company exception that would allow him to take unpaid leave.
-Ultimately he was fired by Tesla.
+Tesla told him he would have to apply for Family and Medical Leave Act benefits, indicating there was no company exception that would allow him to take unpaid leave.
+Ultimately, he was fired by Tesla.

 “I don’t trust them anymore,” he said.